Miscellaneous

 Understanding a boat's capacity is a crucial aspect of boating safely.
 To get everyone on the water and back home safely while on your vessel, you should never carry more people than can safely fit on board to balance the load.
 You also don't want more people or items on board than your boat can carry without risking capsizing or swamping.

-Today, We will tell you how to determine your boat's capacity and what can happen if you overload it.
+Today, we will tell you how to determine your boat's capacity and what can happen if you overload it.

-What Is a Capacity Plate?
+What Is a Boat Capacity Plate?

 Capacity plates are fastened near the steering area or the helm and display the maximum number of adults, the maximum gross load, and the maximum engine size, in horsepower, that a boat can legally carry.